andrew/ultimate-awesome/README.md

 - [gitawesome](https://github.com/jongio/gitawesome) - A collection of resources to help you git awesome.
 - [awesome-notes](https://github.com/jymot/awesome-notes) - Notes.
 - [awesome-kaia](https://github.com/kaiachain/awesome-kaia) - This page introduces all links related to kaia’s core development and ecosystem.
-- [Awesome-Deblurring-Resources](https://github.com/kawchar85/Awesome-Deblurring-Resources) - A curated list of research papers and datasets related to image and video deblurring.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-gamedev](https://github.com/KolegaLiterat/awesome-gamedev) - I just made this list to arrange different gamedev resources.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-csirt](https://github.com/Lalospidey/awesome-csirt) - A list of awesome CSIRT tools and presentations.
 - [iosawesomeblogpost](https://github.com/layneios/iosawesomeblogpost) - IOS awesome blog. 😀😀😀 .
-- [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
-It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-self-supervised-learning](https://github.com/lightly-ai/awesome-self-supervised-learning) - Curated List of papers on Self-Supervised Representation Learning.
 - [awesome-llm-agent](https://github.com/lizhe2004/awesome-llm-agent) - Everything about llm based agent.
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.